MQTTCool/chat-example/README.md

 [http://localhost:8080/ChatDemo](http://localhost:8080/ChatDemo), or to the address according to the host and/or the name of the folder where you deployed the project.

+The demo is configured to establish an *MQTT channel* to the publicly accessible MQTT broker hosted at [tcp://broker.mqtt.com:1883](tcp://broker.mqtt.com:1883), but fill free to provide any broker address through the relative form fields; then, click *Connect* to start.

 ## See Also